 Adobe have announced that an old friend is finally coming to the end of the road.
-Adobe Flash Player, which has been a common fixture on hundreds of millions of desktop PCs since 1996, is to stop receiving official updates.
+Adobe Flash Player, which has been a common fixture on hundreds of millions of desktop PCs since 1996, is to stop receiving official updates and will fade away by 2020.
 This normally marks the end of the road for programs and plugins as it means they become more vulnerable to virus and malware infiltration.

 Flash Player was first developed by Macromedia, which was later acquired by Adobe in 2005.
 Since it first became available, Flash has always been a freeware piece of software.
 Flash enabled users to view dynamic multimedia content through their internet browsers and it also allowed the browsers to execute rich internet applications.